poojaoswal123/Excel/README.md

 # Excel
 Interactive Excel dashboard analyzing electronic sales using Pivot Tables, Charts, KPI cards, and Slicers.
-# 📊 Electronic Sales Dashboard (Excel)
+# 📊 Excel Dashboard Projects

-## 📌 Project Overview
+## 📌 Overview

-This project analyzes an Electronic Sales dataset using Microsoft Excel.
-The dashboard provides insights into sales performance, product categories, payment methods, shipping methods, customer demographics, and monthly sales trends.
+This repository contains a collection of interactive dashboards created using Microsoft Excel.
+Each project focuses on analyzing different datasets through data cleaning, Pivot Tables, Pivot Charts, KPI cards, slicers, and business insights.

-The project demonstrates data cleaning, Pivot Tables, Pivot Charts, KPI cards, and interactive slicers.
+The purpose of this repository is to showcase practical Excel data analysis and dashboard development skills.

 ---

-## 🛠️ Tools Used
+## 🛠️ Tools & Technologies

 - Microsoft Excel
 - Pivot Tables